SINGHSHEKHAWAT1651786/Blue-hawks/README.md

 # React + Vite(Tourist Website)

-BlueHawk, a responsive travel website that integrates real-time travel APIs, animations, and EmailJS-powered forms.
-I led the full-stack build using React.js, Node.js, and MongoDB, and deployed it on Firebase.
+BlueHawk is a responsive travel website built with React that fetches travel data from external APIs and provides an engaging, mobile-friendly UI with animations and contact integration.
+It was built as a OneKey project and deployed on Firebase.